neelsmith/latin-corpus/docs/highlighting/index.md

 ## Highlight a single feature

-The `LatinTokenSequence` can use a `MorphologyFilter` object to highlight tokens in formatted text.
+The `LatinParsedTokenSequence` can use a `MorphologyFilter` object to highlight tokens in formatted text.
 Here's a filter for all first person singular forms.

 ```tut
  val mf = MorphologyFilter(person = Some(First), grammaticalNumber = Some(Singular))